preciofishbone/OmniaDocsG2/pages/delete-page/index.rst

 Furthermore, you can set up rules for automatic termination of archived pages, in the Publishing App Settings.
 See the heading "Archive" at the bottom ofthis page: :doc:`Publishing App Settings </pages/page-settings/index>`

+**Important note!** These archiving and termination settings are valid for Omnia.
+If a page truly must be terminated from your system, settings for dust bins in Sharepoint may also need to be edited.

 Archive and create draft
 ******************************
 When archiving a page, it may be possible to create a new draft.
 This is possible if: